Persona 5/Unused Models

 The following can be found under the file header m192.
 These objects are structured similarly to the moving floor pieces of Kamoshida's Palace, and use only two textures.
 It is unknown why they are listed with the file header m192, as 192 corresponds to the generic Mementos tunnels, and these objects don't fit there at all.

-A Lying Hablerie ported straight from Persona 4, that also has all its animations intact.
+A Lying Hablerie enemy from Persona 4, this is a newly made model (not reused from Persona 4 Golden or Persona 4: Dancing All Night).
 Likely here for testing purposes as it's the first model in the "items" folder (it0000_000).
 In addition, a giant plain lime green billboard texture can be found in the "items" folder with the filename it0000_007.

 Protagonist in the Electric Chair